Gwydir Castle

-Gwydir Castle (Castell Gwydir, /cy/) is in the Conwy valley, Wales, a mile west of the ancient market town of Llanrwst and 1.5 mi south of the large village of Trefriw.
+Gwydir Castle (Castell Gwydir, /cy/) is in the Conwy valley, Wales, a mile west of the market town of Llanrwst and 1.5 mi south of the large village of Trefriw.
 An example of a fortified manor house dating back to c.
 1500, it is located on the edge of the floodplain of the river Conwy, and overlooked from the west by the slopes of Gwydir Forest.

 Etymology

 The name Gwydir might derive from the Welsh gwo- 'under, low' and tir 'land', referring to the land beside the river Conwy.
 Sir John Wynn's The History of the Gwydir Family makes reference to the fact that some consider it a compound of Gwy and tir [wet + land] or of Gwaed and tir [blood + land].
 Any similarity with the Welsh word gwydr 'glass' is coincidental.

 History

 There have been fortifications associated with this site since AD 600.
 In the Early Middle Ages, numerous skirmishes were fought in the area between the post-Roman kingdoms of Wales.
 Two significant encounters were in AD 610, when Llywarch Hen, a bardic prince of Rheged, fought a bloody battle nearby and later when the Kingdoms of Gwynedd and Deheubarth fought a major battle near Llanrwst in AD 954.